DerryAlex/zig-gir-ffi/docs/hacking.md

 - `FunctionInfoExt` and its helper `CallableInfoExt`.
 This is relatively complex.

 - `CallbackInfoExt`, `PropertyInfoExt`, `RegisteredTypeInfoExt`, `SignalInfoExt` and `VFuncInfoExt`.
 Simple but may be confusing if you are not familiar with other `Ext`s.

+### TODOs

+- [ ] Override syntax
+- [ ] Ability to export C bindings and GIR files (unlikely to happen in near future unless someone in the community contributes)